minprog/pyprog/opdrachten/week7/knapsack/index.md

             """ Returns the total number of points of all items in the knapsack. """ pass

-Een voorbeeld van het gebruik van dit type is:
+Een voorbeeld van het gebruik van type Knapsack is:

     knapsack = Knapsack(Resources(100, 200))
     print( knapsack )                          # (afhankelijk van jouw implementatie)